Hearing: Time discrimination

+In birds

 In invertebrates

-Even though they don’t have ears, invertebrates have developed other structures and systems to decode vibrations traveling through the air, or “sound.”
+Even though they do not have ears, invertebrates have developed other structures and systems to decode vibrations traveling through the air, or “sound”.
 Charles Henry Turner was the first scientist to formally show this phenomenon through rigorously controlled experiments in ants.
 Turner ruled out the detection of ground vibration and suggested that other insects likely have auditory systems as well.

 Many insects detect sound through the way air vibrations deflect hairs along their body.
 Some insects have even developed specialized hairs tuned to detecting particular frequencies, such as certain caterpillar species that have evolved hair with properties such that it resonates most with the sound of buzzing wasps, thus warning them of the presence of natural enemies.

 Some insects possess a tympanal organ.
 These are "eardrums", that cover air filled chambers on the legs.
 Similar to the hearing process with vertebrates, the eardrums react to sonar waves.
 Receptors that are placed on the inside translate the oscillation into electric signals and send them to the brain.
 Several groups of flying insects that are preyed upon by echolocating bats can perceive the ultrasound emissions this way and reflexively practice ultrasound avoidance.